somaz94/go-git-commit-action/README.md

 - Git tag management (create and delete)
 - Support for both lightweight and annotated tags
 - Automatic tag pushing to remote
+- Support for creating tags pointing to specific commits, tags, or branches
+- Flexible tag reference system

 ## Notes